toneloc/stable-channels/README.md

 ```bash
 lightningd --daemon --log-file=/home/ubuntu/cln.log --lightning-dir=/home/ubuntu/lightning --experimental-dual-fund --funder-policy=match --funder-policy-mod=100 --funder-min-their-funding=200000 --funder-per-channel-max=300000 --funder-fuzz-percent=0 --lease-fee-base-sat=2sat --lease-fee-basis=50 --experimental-offers --funder-lease-requests-only=false
 ```
 The "funder" flags instruct CLN on how to handle dual-funded channels.
-Basically this command is saying: "This node is willing to fund a dual-funded up to **300000** sats, a minimum of **200000** sats, plus some other things not relevant for Stable Channels.
+Basically this command is saying: "This node is willing to fund a dual-funded channel up to **300000** sats, a minimum of **200000** sats, plus some other things not relevant for Stable Channels.

 Your counterparty will need to run a similar command.